211004-Reston-NET/Colin-Mudie-P1/Readme.md

 ## User Story
-Given I am a poor sould looking to get into an expensive hobby,
+Given I am a poor soul looking to get into an expensive hobby,
 I want an app that allows me to purchase the resources needed to begin a modular journey.
 When I open the app
 Then I am asked to Log In to my own account or Create a new one